Initial Consultation Questions & Answers

 Unless you are coming in for information only, we will give you a client information packet during your initial consultation which you can complete and return if and when you want.
 If you decide to take action or go forward more than a year after your initial consultation, you will need to schedule another consultation with us.

-Bluestein & Douglas, LLC, does not become your attorney until and unless you sign a retainer agreement and pay your complete retainer fee.
-You are under no obligation after your initial consultation, nor is Bluestein & Douglas, LLC, under any obligation to you.
+Bluestein & Douglas, Inc., does not become your attorney until and unless you sign a retainer agreement and pay your complete retainer fee.
+You are under no obligation after your initial consultation, nor is Bluestein & Douglas, Inc., under any obligation to you.
 (We will, not, however, meet with or talk to your opposing party.)

 Unless you have made special arrangements with the attorney during your initial consultation for follow-up questions by email or telephone, you will need to schedule another meeting, and pay our hourly rate, to have your questions answered.